deeptools/pyGenomeTracks/README.md

-                        case, multiple files will be created using a prefix the value of --outFileName --width WIDTH         figure width in centimeters (default is 40) --height HEIGHT       Figure height in centimeters.
+                        case, multiple files will be created using a prefix the value of --outFileName --width WIDTH         figure width in centimeters (default is 40) --plotWidth PLOTWIDTH
+                        width in centimeters of the plotting (central) part --height HEIGHT       Figure height in centimeters.
 If not given, the figure height is computed based on the heights of the tracks.
                         If given, the track height are proportionally scaled